Diophantine Geometry over Groups IX: Envelopes and Imaginaries

 In fact, we prove more than geometric elimination of imaginaries, as we do get a representation of (generic points in) the equivalence classes of a given definable equivalence relation as fibers over some (definable) parameters, where the definable parameters separate between classes, and for each equivalence class the definable parameters admit only boundedly many values up to the basic (definable) equivalence relations.

 The main tool that we use for analyzing definable equivalence relations is the $Diophantine$ $envelope$ of a definable set.
 Given a definable set, $L(p)$, we associate with it a Diophantine set, $D(p)$, its Diophantine envelope. $L(p) \subset D(p)$, and for a certain notion of (combinatorial) genericity (which differs from the stability theoretic one), a generic point in the envelope, $D(p)$, is contained in the original definable set, $L(p)$.

-If the free variables in the definable set are divided into two tuples, $L(p,q)$, then we associate with $L(p,q)$ a $Duo$ (Diophantine) $Envelope$, $Duo(p,q)$, with a dual Duo limit group (Duo limit groups were introduced in section 3 of [Se9], and served as the main tool in proving stability of free and torsion-free hyperbolic groups).
+If the free variables in the definable set are divided into two tuples, $L(p,q)$, that can be interpreted as a formula that defines a parametric family of definable sets (where the free tuple $q$ is the parameter), then we associate with $L(p,q)$ a $Duo$ (Diophantine) $Envelope$, $Duo(p,q)$, with a dual Duo limit group (Duo limit groups were introduced in section 3 of [Se9], and served as the main tool in proving stability of free and torsion-free hyperbolic groups).
 Again, $L(p,q) \subset Duo(p,q)$, and (combinatorial) generic points in $Duo(p,q)$ are contained in $L(p,q)$.

 The first section of the paper constructs the Diophantine and Duo envelopes of definable sets.
 The construction of the envelopes is based on the sieve procedure [Se6], that was originally used for quantifier elimination.
 The sieve procedure is the main technical tool in proving stability of the theory [Se9], equationality of Diophantine sets [Se9], and is also the main technical tool in analyzing equivalence relations in this paper.